Koh Tao Diving Tours

 Description

 Located further offshore from Hin Wong Bay, this dive site features a granite pinnacle rising from deeper water.
+As you swim further out from Koh Tao the bottom slopes away quickly.
 The pinnacle is surrounded by schooling fish and offers a more adventurous dive for experienced divers.

 Marine Life